mattermost/mattermost-marketplace/app-marketplace-v2-spec/introduction.md

 3. In Mattermost Cloud, 95% 100ms target response time (first-byte sent to last byte received) for user actions (in addition to the upstream R/T time).
 4. Mattermost Cloud-first design for monitoring, logging, introspection
-5. #STRETCH on-prem hostable (dependencies???)
+5. #STRETCH on-prem hostable, maybe K8s only.
-6. Storage, other service dependencies TBD, encourage the use of props in MM data model?
+6. Storage, other service dependencies as a "standard" set of services shared across all apps, but not across MM instances.
+Encourage the use of props in MM. data model?
 7. Versioning and CI? #TODO

 ## Technical Principles
-1. All user actions are commands
+1. All user actions are functions (basicallu, commands)
-2. Outgoing requests contain a JWT.
-The JWT provides the Mattermost API token for responding, with the correct scope.
+2. MM->App use JWT, App->MM use OAuth2.
 3. Encourage the use of props on User, Channel, Post (any other entities?)
-4. Long-term goal: serverless functions.
+4. "Standard" set of dependency services, deployed per-instance;